mattwarren/mattwarren.github.io/_posts/2018-03-02-How-generics-were-added-to-.NET.md

 ## Components of the Runtime

-Now we'll look at individual components in more detail so we can get an idea of how different parts of the runtime had to change to accomondate generics.
+Now we'll look at individual components in more detail so we can get an idea of how different parts of the runtime had to change to accommodate generics.

 ### Type System changes